 We investigate topological signals of singularity formation for a dimpled sphere on $ S^{2} $ and dumbbells on $ S^{3} $ in this work.
-The types of dumbbells include a small--lobed symmetric dumbbell, a dimpled dumbbell (``genetically modified peanut'' \cite{AK}), and a degenerate dumbbell \cite{GZ}.
-Singularity formation in such examples is well--understood \cite{AIK,AK,CK,GZ}.
+The types of dumbbells include a symmetric dumbbell and a~dimpled dumbbell (``genetically-modified peanut'' \cite{AK}).
+Singularity formation in such examples is well-understood \cite{AIK:2011,AIK:2015,AK,CK,GZ}.

-The ``dimpled'' sphere is modeled by a metric whose radial function depends on the polar angle $ \theta $ and time and is given by
+The ``dimpled'' sphere is modeled by a metric whose radial function depends on the polar angle $ \theta $ and time and is given by:

-where $ \mathbf{g}_{can} = d\theta^{2} + \sin^{2}\theta d\phi^{2} $ is the canonical metric on a 2--sphere.
+where $ \mathbf{g}_{can} = d\theta^{2} + \sin^{2}\theta d\phi^{2} $ is the canonical metric on a 2-sphere.
 The angular measures are usually $ -\pi/2 < \theta < \pi/2 $ (polar) and $ 0 \leq \phi < 2\pi $ (azimuthal).
-For our algorithm, it is convenient to modify the polar angle so that $ 0 < \theta < \pi $; this is the angle over which we construct the initial radial profile $ r(\theta,0) $.
+For our algorithm, it is convenient to modify the polar angle so that $ 0 < \theta < \pi $; this is the angle over which we construct the initial radial profile~$ r(\theta,0) $.

-By the uniformization theorem \cite{Hamilton:1982}, any 2--geometry will evolve under RF to a constant curvature sphere, plane, or hyperboloid.
-Regarding singularity formation, this will lead to the collapse of a sphere to a round point, and the dimpled sphere will Ricci flow to a sphere of constant curvature before collapsing to a round point.
-The shrinking round sphere is a Type--I singularity.
+By the uniformization theorem \cite{Hamilton:1982}, any 2-geometry will evolve under RF to a constant curvature sphere, plane or hyperboloid.
+Regarding singularity formation, this will lead to the collapse of a~sphere to a round point, and the dimpled sphere will Ricci flow to a sphere of constant curvature before collapsing to a round point.
+The shrinking round sphere is a Type-I singularity.

 The dumbbells are constructed by puncturing $ S^{3} $ at the poles $ \{N,S\} $ and identifying $ S^{3} \setminus \{N,S\} $ with $ (-c,c) \times S^{2} $ where $ c $ is a constant usually taken as 1.
-This identification is for convenience to avoid working in multiple patches \cite{AIK}.
-Letting $ x $ denote the coordinate on $ (-c,c) $ and $ \mathbf{g}_{can} $ denote the canonical unit sphere metric on $ S^{2} $, an arbitrary family $ \mathbf{g}(t) $ of smooth $ SO(3) $--invariant metrics on $ S^{3} $ may be written in geodesic polar coordinates as
+This identification is for convenience to avoid working in multiple patches \cite{AIK:2011,AIK:2015}.
+Letting $ x $ denote the coordinate on $ (-c,c) $ and $ \mathbf{g}_{can} $ denote the canonical unit sphere metric on $ S^{2} $, an arbitrary family $ \mathbf{g}(t) $ of smooth $ SO(3) $-invariant metrics on $ S^{3} $ may be written in geodesic polar coordinates as:

-The function $ \psi^{2}(x,t) $ is a ``radial" function for the profile of the dumbbell with one dimension suppressed.
+The function $ \psi^{2}(x,t) $ is a ``radial'' function for the profile of the dumbbell with one dimension suppressed.
 This manifests as corseting of the dumbbell.